microsoft/DevAppsForTeams/README.md

 1. In the code editor, open the `setup/setup.ps1` file
 1. Change the value of the `$domain` variable to the FQDN you chose previously followed by `:8443`, eg. `devappsforteams.local:8443`
 1. Start PowerShell
-1. Change the working directory to `setup`
+1. Change the working directory to `setup` (a folder located in this repository)
 1. Login to Azure:

     ```powershell